Different examples of how firms can benefit from economies of scale, including specialisation, bulk buying and the use of assembly lines.

 To develop new drugs to treat illness takes considerable degrees of investment and research with no guarantee of success.
 Therefore this can only be undertaken by pharmaceutical companies with significant resources.

 If the surface area of a container increases by 100%, the volume it can carry will increase by 200%.
-Therefore, transporting bigger quantities leads to lower average costs.
+Therefore, transporting larger quantities leads to lower average costs.

 Economies of scope.
-Economies of scope is different to economies of scale though there is same principle of larger firms benefiting from lower average costs..
-This occurs when a large firm uses it existing resources to diversify into related markets.
-For example, Once a firm is producing soft drinks, it can use its marketing and distribution network to start producing alcoholic drinks
+Economies of scope are different to economies of scale though there is the same principle of larger firms benefiting from lower average costs.
+Economies of scope occur when a large firm uses its existing resources to diversify into related markets.
+For example, once a firm is producing soft drinks, it can use its marketing and distribution network to start producing alcoholic drinks.